-Robust internal control processes and systems support our overall approach in identifying, measuring, aggregating, controlling and monitoring liquidity risk across DBS.
-Continuous improvement in data and reporting platforms has allowed most elements of internal liquidity risk reporting to be centralised.
+Processes, systems and reports Robust internal control processes and systems support our overall approach in identifying, measuring, aggregating, controlling and monitoring liquidity risk across DBS.
+Continuous improvement in data and reporting platforms has allowed most be centralised.

 The RMG Market and Liquidity Risk unit manages the day-to-day liquidity risk monitoring, control reporting and analysis.